Are you destined to become a radio host? Just before you say no or yes:

 9. Be honest and real

-Being honest goes beyond not lying.
-It also entails conducting yourself in a virtuous way.
-Exhibiting loyalty, sincerity, and trustworthiness.
+Being honest goes beyond not telling lies.
+It also entails conducting yourself in a virtuous way, exhibiting loyalty, sincerity, and trustworthiness.

-Are these really important to become a great radio host, you may ask?
-Well, I’ll point you to some of the biggest personalities like Oprah, Ellen, etc. Are they genuine people?
+Are these qualities important to become a great radio host, you may ask?
+Well, I’ll point you to some of the biggest personalities like Oprah, Joe Rogan, etc. Are they genuine people?

 Being real, on the other hand, doesn’t involve attacking, heavily critiquing others, or saying inconsiderate things.